HeardLibrary/digital-scholarship/computer/files-windows.md

 Applications that have been started up by the user are usually shown in the *task bar* at the bottom of the Windows desktop.
 Icons of applications that are "pinned" to the task bar are there all the time, regardless of whether they are running or not.
 Applications that are running have blue bars under them.
 Applications that aren't pinned will show up in the task bar while they are running, but they will disappear when you exit them.

-In Windows, to exit an application, all you need to do to exit an application is to click on the X in the last open window associated with that application.
-Alternatively, you can right-click on its icon in the task bar, then select `Close window`.
+In Windows, to exit an application all you need to do to is click on the X in the upper right corner of the last open window associated with that application.
+Alternatively, you can right-click on the application's icon in the task bar, then select `Close window`.

 ![Windows system tray](../images-1-pc/system-tray.png)